Identity Governance & Administration

 From an auditability and compliance perspective, governance offers several approaches:

-In order to ensure that the requested and approved rights correspond to the actual rights in the target systems, it is possible to set up automatic comparisons between these two states.
+To ensure that the rights requested and approved correspond to the actual rights in the target systems, automatic comparisons can be set up between these two states.

 Self-Service